What's the Make a Difference Challenge programme?

-The creation of this course has been supported through a grant from the Pears #iwill Fund.
+The creation of this online course has been supported through a grant from the Pears #iwill Fund.
 It was designed to be used by teachers working in England.
 If you're accessing this from elsewhere - welcome! - but remember you may need to tweak a few of the references to English policies and procedures to make them relevant to your own situation.

 For more than a decade the Young Citizens Make a Difference Challenge has supported teachers across England to deliver quality social action projects in schools involving thousands of primary aged children and benefitting local, national and international communities.

 The programme follows a structure which ensures that children lead the project and are at the heart of decision making, whilst teachers are on-hand to guide and facilitate their learning.

 This online teacher training course forms part of the Make a Difference Challenge Annual Licence package.
 It provides a structured framework based on the Belle Wallace TASC Wheel to better understand the concept of child-led learning, and provides you with the tools to use back in the classroom.